NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-Settings.md

     <td>"dependencyVersion" </td>
     <td>

 Defines what the default DependencyVersion value is, if the -DependencyVersion switch is not specified in an invocation of install-package.
-This value will also be respected by the NuGet Package Manager Dialog for any install package operations.
+This value will also be respected by the NuGet Package Manager Dialog for any install package operations in projects with a packages.config file.
 To set this value, add the attribute below to your nuget.config file:

 	<pre><code>
     &lt;config&gt;